shpml/fundamentals/03_chapter/06_exercise.md

   * Then, use a named color to make all three boxes the same color!

 **Bonus**:

-* Add an alpha value to the RGB model.
-* Then change the #rgb style to: background: rgba(0,0,0,1); Since the default opacity is 100%, this won't change anything on screen.
+We'll now work with the alpha value to the RGB model.
+When the #rgb style is: background: rgba(0,0,0,1), the default opacity is 100%, so this won't change anything on screen.
 But now you have a means to set the opacity.

+Now try changing the alpha to .5 (50% opacity).
+What about .8 or .2?

 *Bravo to you on utterly mastering color models for the web.
 Take this knowledge forward and make the internet a more colorful space!*